Mama’s Little Boy Grid Design Scrapbook Page

 A grid-designed scrapbook page is easy to make and always turns out great.
 This is a great style for all levels of scrapbooking experience.
-Here I’ve used up some (very old) paper I had in my stash to create a page of my little boy.
+Here I’ve used up some (very old) paper I had in my stash to create a page about my little boy.

 I have seriously been hoarding this collection for (not kidding) 10 years.
 I just love this collection.
+It’s perfect for boys!

 Lately, I’ve been on something of a mission to finally use up some of these beautiful papers that I’ve been holding onto, and I knew right away that this would be one to finally put to use.